n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Pricing

 - n8n’s free Community Edition and workflow-based pricing make it a steal for budget users.
-Make’s operation-based pricing can escalate quickly if your workflows get busy.
+Make’s credit-based pricing can escalate quickly if your workflows get busy.
+Make is only cheaper if you have a large number of simple workflows with a small number of modules (steps).

 3. 3